positron-solutions/dslide/README.md

 `dslide--make-slide` will look in order for the highest precedence setting and then instantiate the class with that value in the slot.

-<a id="org4337bc4"></a>
+<a id="org3828a11"></a>

-## Display
+### Display

 How various visual effects are achieved.

-<a id="orgf652de9"></a>

-### Hiding
+-   Hiding

     The slide buffer, being an indirect clone of the base buffer, does not have independent text properties.
 For this reason, overlays are typically used to hide content.

     Most things that are hidden could be once again revealed.
 This is typically accomplished by mutating or deleting the overlay.

-<a id="org31e708d"></a>

-### Animation
+-   Animation

     There are currently two animation types, peel and slide-in:

     -   Peel uses an overlay that is removed from the content one character at a time.
 In order to preserve the flow of the obscured contents, such as when doing inline reveal with content after the reveal, the overlay must either match the background color or use the display property.
     -   Slide-in uses an overlay with a `:before-string` text property to insert a newline in order to use the `:line-height` property to slowly remove padding with a timer.

     Peel is the default when an action or slide's `:inline` property is non-nil.
 If multiple actions try to slide in at once, the result will not be good.
 This is visible when combining `dslide-slide-action-every-child` and `dslide-action-item-reveal`

-<a id="org7eb9bc1"></a>

-### Full Screen Images
+-   Full Screen Images

     These are just image buffers with the mode line turned off.

-<a id="orgdb0e223"></a>
+<a id="org188e7d5"></a>

-## Element Mapping
+### Element Mapping

 Org's Element API is the foundation on top of which dslide is built.
 It's documentation is not currently in a manual.
 Here's the web link: [Org Element API docs](https://orgmode.org/worg/dev/org-element-api.html).
 By using the element parser, we can avoid the issues that plague regex based implementations.
 (The trade-off is more garbage generation.)